Beginning Your Home Yoga Practice

 Home Practice Introductory Sequences

-These first videos are designed to be a simple introduction.
+These first yoga practice videos are designed to be a simple introduction.
 They offer a general movement sequences of 25-30 minutes (please leave time to do a 10 minute savasana afterwards).
-I look forward to creating longer and more specific sequences that reflect the themes you will encounter in my public classes, but I am learning a lot about this technology and am finding that everything takes so long to do!
+I look forward to creating longer and more specific sequences that reflect the themes you will encounter in my public classes, but I am learning a lot about this technology and I am finding that everything takes so long to do!
 (Due to mic issues and camera challenges, plus just the process of experimenting with where to put the camera, these 20 minute videos took my almost 4 hours each to film.
 That doesn't include the editing time!
 I'm hoping it will get easier and faster over time, but for now I am pretty slow at doing all this.)

 Thank you for exploring these early offerings with openness and love.